A new, state-of-the art, 8,000-capacity amphitheater.

 Tennessee State Library & Archives

-The three-story, approximately 165,000-s.f. building, with one-level of below-grade parking, is projected to be completed fall of 2019.
-The facility will include a climate-controlled chamber for safely storing historic books and manuscripts as well as a state-of-the-art robotic retrieval system.
+A three-story, approximately 165,000-square-foot building with one-level of below-grade parking.
+The facility includes a climate-controlled chamber for safely storing historic books and manuscripts as well as a state-of-the-art robotic retrieval system.
 There will be dedicated exhibit spaces for Tennessee’s founding documents and rotating exhibits, as well as a grand reading room with seating for 100 readers and scholars.
 There will be a vault for storing photographic negatives, an early literacy center designed specifically for children with a visual disability, and a recording lab to produce oral histories and audio books on Tennessee history.